vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-presentations/index.md

 Presentation Mode
 -----------------

-Since IntelliJ IDEA 13, you can switch to Presentation Mode by clicking *View → Enter Presentation Mode*.
+Since IntelliJ IDEA 13, you can switch to Presentation Mode by clicking `View → Enter Presentation Mode`.
 The IDE switches to full screen and everything is hidden except for the main editor window.
 The font size is increased so it is better readable from a distance.

 ![intellij-idea-presentation-mode](./IntelliJ-IDEA-Presentation-Mode.png)

- The font size in Presentation Mode can be configured in Settings under *Appearance & Behavior→ Appearance → Presentation Mode*.
+ The font size in Presentation Mode can be configured in Settings under `Appearance & Behavior → Appearance → Presentation Mode`.

  ![intellij-idea-presentation-mode-font-size](./IntelliJ-IDEA-Presentation-Mode-Font-Size.png)